 Before you start to expand and develop your business, you should have a clear plan in mind featuring the strategies you will be using for this new chapter.
 The best way to succeed is to plan thoroughly and have a clear goal in mind before taking any decisive actions.
 By knowing what you want to do and how you are going to get there, you will be able to take steps towards growth and further success for your business.

 Cash flow problems can trip up many businesses whatever their size, if you can’t pay your creditors when debts fall due then you will struggle as a business.
 The old business cliché that ‘cash is king’ is very true and getting your cash position wrong could result in business failure.

 Growing your business gobbles up cash so if your cash flow position is worse than anticipated, this is something to be dealt with before attempting any growth strategies.
 There are many ways to deal with your cash flow alongside bank loans and overdrafts.
 Strengthening your cash flow puts your business in the best position possible for you to expand with any cash needed there at your disposal.

 A lot of businesses plug the cash gap from late payments with loans, overdrafts or borrowing money from friends and family.
-There are many options to deal with late payments including changing payment dates to a date that better suits your business (make sure you discuss this with those you supply to first).
+There are many options to deal with late payments including changing payment dates to one which suits your business (make sure you discuss this with those you supply to first).